 This review article aims to provide new insights into the methods and strategies for predicting the roughness of ground surfaces.
-We have reviewed, analyzed and categorize extant research to provide detailed insights into the state-of-the-art and identify future research directions, thus providing a comprehensive reference for ground surface roughness prediction by especially considering the various digitalisation tools available at present.
+We review, analyze, and categorize extant research to provide detailed insights into the state-of-the-art and identify future research directions, thus providing a comprehensive reference for ground surface roughness prediction, especially considering the digitalisation tools currently available.
 This paper is organized as follows.
 In Section 2, we present the classification of ground surface roughness prediction models.
-Methods based on the machining theory are reviewed in Section 3.
-Section 4 presents review of prediction models based on the experimental design and analysis.
-In Section 5, we explicitly discuss the various artificial intelligence (AI) methods that can be suitably employed to inform the grinding process to make it more robust and resilient.
-Current challenges and future trends for predicting the ground surface roughness are discussed in Section 6 and various conclusions are drawn finally in Section 7.
+We review methods based on the machining theory in Section 3.
+We present a review of prediction models based on the experimental design and analysis in Section 4.
+In Section 5, we discuss artificial intelligence (AI) methods that can be used to improve the grinding process more robust and resilient.
+We discuss current challenges and future trends for predicting the ground surface roughness in Section 6 and conclude in Section 7.